Astro36/mindustry-plugin-kt/README.md

 Place the created jar file in the server's `config/mods` directory and restart the server.

-You can check the currently installed plugins/mods by running the `mods` command.
+You can check the currently installed plugins by running the `mods` command.

 ## License